Van Saun County Park: History

 In 2000, a carousel was built, featuring horses and other zoo animals as seats.
 It is open from April to October every day except Tuesdays for maintenance.
 It is also open during Bergen County's Winter Wonderland event, which runs from November through January.
 The carousel has been controversial due to concerns over the owner's lack of insurance.
 Ever since the Golden Horse Carousel at Paramus Park closed in 2013 and the Venetian Carousel at Garden State Plaza closed in 2016, this carousel at Van Saun Park is the last remaining operating carousel in the entire borough of Paramus.

 In addition, pony rides are available at Van Saun Park from April to October.
 Riders are taken around a small track where the pony is pulled by an employee.

 The park has Harmony Playground with a water sprinkler which is open seasonally, and soccer, softball, and baseball fields which are open all year round.

 In 2013, Van Saun opened up a dog park, consisting of one area for smaller dogs and another area for larger dogs.

 As of 2016, plans were made to expand the zoo, which would nearly double its size from 12 to 23 acres and significantly diversify its population of animal species.

+The zoo was the location of Sal's punishment in the Season 5 episode of the Impractical Jokers TV series entitled "Ruffled Feathers" in 2016.